-As of this writing, this is my all time favourite Gravity Falls episode.
+As of this writing, this is my all-time favorite Gravity Falls episode.
 Ever.
 I’m serious.
 I don’t care if I’m reinforcing a trope.
 This is one hell of an episode!

 For Dipper, it is a combo of both lust and pride.
-He feels so ready to manoeuvre in on Wendy so soon after she dumped a gigantic liar, that when he is rejected by Wendy in a manner that is gut wrenching and a SERIOUS wake up call.
-His lust drove his sensitivity, one of those things that made him “cool” to Wendy to begin with (the dude sacrificed his own self respect to save a bunch of teenagers) out the window, and possibly wrecked whatever chances he had of getting Wendy to notice him as a romantic interest.
+He feels so ready to maneuver in on Wendy so soon after she dumped a gigantic liar, that when he is rejected by Wendy in a manner that is gut-wrenching and a SERIOUS wake-up call.
+His lust drove his sensitivity, one of those things that made him “cool” to Wendy to begin with (the dude sacrificed his own self-respect to save a bunch of teenagers) out the window, and possibly wrecked whatever chances he had of getting Wendy to notice him as a romantic interest.

 What also sets this episode apart is, if you look deep enough, this episode has a stunningly creepy underbelly behind the boy band and the rom-com plots.
 Sure, at first glance, this episode works as a comedic romp (as mentioned below, it still works).
 But take a closer look at the Several Timez plot.
 Imagine being genetically engineered to be a pop star, with no other knowledge of the outside world.
 You are forced to follow the rules of whoever leads you, be it an abusive manager or an obsessive tween.
 You slave over them.
 When you are let free, you can not even function.
 Puts chills down your spine, right?
 Who knows what that manager could’ve done.